pauroger/exp-net-fundamentals-2025-Q2/journal/week1/diagramming/README.md

 **Goal**: Let Home B stream media that lives on Home A’s server, without relying on the public Internet.

-- What is the pro's and con's of different design descisions.
+- What are the pros and cons of different design descisions.
 Defend your design choices.

   - Unique /24 per home (10.42.10.0/24, 10.42.20.0/24).
     - Con: “Wastes” addresses for tiny homes.